Ted80-Minecraft-Mods/Better-World-Generation-4/README.md

     Server:
     1. Install the client version. (see above)
     2. Install the recommended version of Minecraft Forge on your server.
-    3. Place the zip file into your YourServerFolder/mod folder.
+    3. Place the jar file into your YourServerFolder/mod folder.
     4. Start Minecraft(client) and create a new world.
     5. Select the bwg4 worldtype.
     6. Click on the customize button.